Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways: Conclusions

-\emph{Conclusions}---This Letter shows how to exploit the dynamics generated by a non-Hermitian Hamiltonian for the analog preparation of magic steady states.
-Looking at the single qubit example, we found the optimal parameters to prepare the $\ket{H}$ and $\ket{T}$ states.
-In case the qubit experiences noise in its decay rate, such anti-Hermitian noise is not necessarily detrimental.
-Rather, it can improve non-stabilizerness and enhance the value of the SRE---cf. Fig. \ref{fig:SDQx_SRE}.
-Looking at the single quantum trajectories, we observe a two-stroke behavior in the evolution of the SRE, and found a steady state that concentrates around its maximum value.
+This article shows how to exploit the dynamics generated by a non-Hermitian Hamiltonian for the analog preparation of magic steady states.
+Looking at the single qubit example, we found the optimal parameters to prepare the $\ket{H}$ and $\ket{T}$ states, considering the cases of: no detuning with eigher real or coupling, and non-zero detuning.
+We showed how the preparation of magical states survives the application of noise in the anti-Hermitian part of the non-Hermitian Hamiltonian, highlighting the noise strengths still allowing for a highly magical steady states.
+The noise-induced phase of the stochastic dissipative qubit \cite{martinez_PRL25} can also host magical steady states, although the non-stabilizerness is lower than in the $\mathcal{PT}$ broken phase.
+The dynamics at the level of single realizations of the noise showed that the trajectories can exponentially concentrate around the maximum value of the non-stabilizerness in the weak noise regime.
+We also proved that the non-stabilizerness of the steady state displays an interesting dependence on the speed of preparation: it is possible to prepare non-maximal magic steady states but at a faster rate than the maximally magic states.

+We consider a fully dissipative, GKSL-type protocol (no post-selection on the jumps) to prepare magic steady states.
+Interestingly, we find that the jump operators then require non-Clifford jump operators, also required for magic state cultivation.
+This restriction is not needed for the non-Hermitian approach.
+We proposed a proof of principle protocol that could be implemented on a cat qubit, which self corrects under certain types of errors.
+Lastly, we finished with a discussion on the effect of emission and absorption on the non-stabilizerness of a certain state, highlighting that we expect this idea to apply to systems beyond a single qubit, or with a finite efficiency of post-selection.

-A remarkable feature of the proposed approach over standard MSD algorithms is that \textit{any} state, even the maximally mixed one, can be turned into a magical state---not only those with a certain amount of magic.
+A remarkable feature of the proposed approach over standard distillation or cultivation algorithms is that \textit{any} state, even the maximally mixed one, can be turned into a magical state---not only those with a certain amount of magic.
 This `magic-charged' qubit can then be interfaced via standard Clifford swaps or teleportation to inject the distilled magic into any target qubit.
 This modular approach supports parallel charging of ancillas and decouples high-overhead non-Clifford preparation from the main computation, while keeping all transfer steps within the efficient stabilizer framework.